fpvandoorn/Dagstuhl-tables/README.md

 * If `n ≡ k mod k(k-1)` is there always a perfect `(n,k)`-solution?
 Is it true if we assume `k` is a prime power or a prime number?
 There is no reason to believe this, but it is true for all values where the answer is known.
   * It is true for `k = 3`.
 For `k = 4` it's true when `n ≤ 28`.
 * For every `n` and `k` is there an optimal `(n,k)`-solution in which, during every meal, at most one table is not completely occupied?
   * This is false.
 All optimal `(8,5)`-solutions have at least one day with two tables of four participants.
-This was found by brute force.
+This was found by brute force, but is quite easy to see by hand (to do).

 ### Conjectures
 * `T(n,k) ≤ n/(k-1) + O(1) * log(n)`.
 This should follow from an inductive argument using `A`.